arohadobson/unit-4-game/README.md

 # Crystal Collecting Is En Vogue

-Crysltal Collecting is en Vouge is an interactive game that updates dymanically using JQuery.
+Crystal Collecting is en Vouge is an interactive game that updates dynamically using JQuery.

 ## How To Play